cchienhs/data_asset_en/learn/data_flow.md

 - IMDB: stores only the latest data for fast query.

 - TSDB: stores time series data of specified time range based on the storage policies that you define in the EnOS Console.
-The stored data can be retrieved through data service APIs.
+The stored data can be retrieved through TSDB Data Service APIs.

 - Archive: archives asset data based on the data archiving policy that you define in the EnOS Console.

-   For more information about the types of data storage, see [Storage Types](storage_types).
+   For more information about the types of data storage, see [Data Storage](storage_types).

 See the following illustration of data flow in the storage layer: